 ‘The Western Christian church year consists of two cycles of feasts and holy days.
 One is based on the movable date of Easter Day and the other on the fixed date of Christmas Day, December 25’.

 ‘The Church Calendar consists of a series of cycles by which feasts are celebrated in the Orthodox Church.
 There are currently three calendars in use in the Church, the Julian Calendar [“Old Calendar”], Revised Julian Calendar [“New Calendar”], and Gregorian Calendar [“New Calendar”]’.
 Information about fixed and movable feast days, who uses which calendar, plus links to a range of related data.

 - Coptic Orthodox Calendar

-‘To learn about the historic origins of the Coptic Calendar please read the article below tracing the Coptic Calendar to the ancient Egyptians.
-We have put up a program that calculates the date of all major Coptic holidays including the Orthodox Easter for any year after 1902 A.D.’.
+‘To learn about the historic origins of the Coptic Calendar please read the item below tracing the Coptic Calendar to the ancient Egyptians.
+We have put up a program that calculates the date of all major Coptic holidays including the Orthodox Easter for any year after 1902 A.D.’ through to 2037.

 Feasts, Movable Feasts, Great Feasts, Liturgical Seasons, Printed calendars, References, links.
 Wikipedia.

 - Feasts & Holy Days [Catholics & Cultures]

 ‘This page does not seek to replicate the Church’s liturgical calendars in various countries, but rather to organise a calendar of annual feasts and holy days as they are discussed thus far on [this] site, with links to the pages that indicate how these days have particular meaning in certain places [i.e. countries]’.